 Does the pain after Fraxel laser treatments feel mild or more intense, like a sunburn?

-What Can I Expect in Terms of Pain After Having Fraxel Laser Treatments to Remove Surgical Scars?
+What Level of Pain Should Be Expected After Having Fraxel Laser Treatments to Remove Surgical Scars?

 Doctor Answers 4

 After Fraxel Laser - briefly feels like minor sunburn

 The mild discomfort following a Fraxel laser treatment feels and looks like a mild sunburn and typically only lasts a few hours.

 I do not know what you have been told but you cannot remove surgical scars.
 You can make them less noticeable by make up camouflage, scar flattening, redirecting scar direction or laser to repigment or depigment them.
 It is impossible to erase them.
 If someone has told you then can erase them you should run in the opposite direction and not give them your money.

 I hope you realize that this format of posting questions and receiving answers lacks the face to face direct communication required for you to make an informed decision regarding your surgery.

 My response to your question/post does not represent formal medical advice or constitute a doctor patient relationship.
 You need to consult with i.e. personally see a board certified plastic surgeon in order to receive a formal evaluation and develop a doctor patient relationship.

 Pain or discomcort after Fraxel treatment tends to be mild.